e-bertrand/RepData_PeerAssessment1/PA1_template.md

 This report analyzes the dataset `activity` and documents the answer of some questions about its variables.
 The dataset `activity` includes the number of steps taken in 5 minute intervals each day from a personal activity monitoring device.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012.

 In order to reproduce the analysis, package `ggplot2` must be installed and loaded.
-If not, execution will be stopped.
+If it is not possible, execution will be stopped.

 ```r